bertvv/ansible-role-bind/README.md

 ## Contributors

+This role could only have been realized thanks to the contributions of many.
+If you have an idea to improve it even further, don't hesitate to pitch in!

-Issues, feature requests, ideas, suggestions, etc. are appreciated and can be posted in the Issues section.
+Issues, feature requests, ideas, suggestions, etc. can be posted in the Issues section.

 Pull requests are also very welcome.
 Please create a topic branch for your proposed changes.
 If you don't, this will create conflicts in your fork after the merge.
 Don't hesitate to add yourself to the contributor list below in your PR!